My boys 6 and 8 both flew through this book. They loved the story very much. It’s a beautiful book visually as well.

 67 pages, hardcover

-Atlas and His Amazing Adventure, Peter the Persnickety, Gwennie and the Great Green Forest, and Princess Penny Saves the Day are part of our Silver Tales Series.
+Atlas and His Amazing Adventure, Peter the Persnickety, Gwennie and the Great Green Forest, Glenn and His Goat, Hugo the Hero, and Princess Penny Saves the Day are part of our Silver Tales Series.
 These hardcover Level 2 books with whimsical illustrations and uplifting messages are all original publications and can be read in any order.

 You are leaving The Good and the Beautiful to visit Toolboxes for Teaching, which is not owned or run by The Good and the Beautiful.
 The Good and the Beautiful does not handle any fulfillment or customer support for Toolboxes for Teaching.